Calvin and Hobbes by Bill Watterson for July 17, 2009

 46. Albert einstein

-hymenoxis almost 15 years ago
+hymenoxis over 15 years ago

 My mother was an absolutely horrible cook.
 I weighed 128 lbs. and had a 26 inch waist, at 6 feet tall.
 In Navy boot camp I put on almost thirty pounds…they had to re-issue uniforms…